The Physical and Mental Impacts on Athletes

 Trigger points are commonly found in many different kinds of athletes, including elite swimmers (Hidalgo-Lozano et al., 2010; Hidalgo-Lozano et al., 2013), baseball players (Chiu et al., 2020), track and field athletes (Thompson et al., 2021), professional basketball players (Yeste-Fabregat et al., 2021) and wheelchair basketball players (Ortega-Santiago et al., 2019), runners (Jungmalm et al., 2020), ice hockey players (Brewster et al., 2021), overhead athletes (Kamali et al., 2019), soccer players (Paantjens, 2013), professional volleyball players (Osborne & Gatt, 2010), and handball players (Ceballos-Laita et al., 2021), among others.

 Rehabilitation Technique for Athletes: Dry Needling

-Athletes at all levels rely upon medical staff personnel to provide care and treatment for their injuries and to aid in recovery.
+Athletes at all levels rely upon medical staff personnel to provide care and treatment for their injuries and aid recovery.
 Dry needling therapy is a relatively new rehabilitation technique for athletes.
-As the demands in athletes have increased, so have the demands for rehabilitation techniques for sports medicine and athletic training.
-Dry needling (DN) of injury for athletic trainers and physical therapists in athletics is performed to augment recovery, aid in injury prevention, and enhance performance.
+As the demands for athletes have increased, so have the demands for rehabilitation techniques for sports medicine and athletic training.
+Dry needling (DN) by athletic trainers and sports physical therapists is performed to augment recovery, prevent injury, and enhance performance.